mockoon/mockoon.com/README.md

   <h1>Mockoon's website repository</h1>
 </div>

-This repository is home of Mockoon's documentation, tutorials and blog posts.
+This repository is home to Mockoon's documentation, tutorials, and blog posts.

 ---

 ## Support/feedback

-You can discuss all things related to Mockoon, and ask for help, on the [official community](https://github.com/mockoon/mockoon/discussions).
-It's also a good place to discuss bugs and feature requests before opening an issue on this repository.
+You can discuss all things related to Mockoon and ask for help on the [official community](https://github.com/mockoon/mockoon/discussions).
+It's also an excellent place to discuss bugs and feature requests before opening an issue on this repository.
 For more chat-like discussions, you can also join our [Discord server](https://discord.gg/FtJjkejKGp).

 ## Contributing

-If you are interested in contributing to Mockoon website and documentation, please take a look at the [contributing guidelines](https://github.com/mockoon/mockoon.com/blob/main/CONTRIBUTING.md).
+If you want to contribute to the Mockoon website and documentation, please review the [contributing guidelines](https://github.com/mockoon/mockoon.com/blob/main/CONTRIBUTING.md).

-Please also take a look at our [Code of Conduct](https://github.com/mockoon/mockoon.com/blob/main/CODE_OF_CONDUCT.md).
+Please also look at our [Code of Conduct](https://github.com/mockoon/mockoon.com/blob/main/CODE_OF_CONDUCT.md).

 ## Documentation

-You will find Mockoon's [documentation](https://mockoon.com/docs/latest/) on the official website.
+Mockoon's [documentation](https://mockoon.com/docs/latest/) is on the official website.
 It covers Mockoon's most complex features.
 Feel free to contribute or ask for new topics to be covered.

-## Roadmap

-If you want to know what will be coming in the next release you can check the global [Roadmap](https://github.com/orgs/mockoon/projects/9).
+## RoadmYou you can check the global [Roadmap](https://github.com/orgs/mockoon/project to know what will come in the next releases/9).

 New releases will be announced on Mockoon's [Twitter account @GetMockoon](https://twitter.com/GetMockoon) and through the newsletter to which you can subscribe [here](https://mockoon.com/newsletter/).